eyobazeze/smart-transit-app/README.md

 - **Trip planning** across three transport modes, each with its own stations, timing, cost, and step-by-step journey details
-- **Live trip flow** — from route selection through walking directions, boarding, live tracking, and arrival
+- **Live trip flow**: from route selection through walking directions, boarding, live tracking, and arrival
-- **Live Map** — tap any nearby vehicle to see its status and track it
+- **Live Map**: tap any nearby vehicle to see its status and track it
 - **Saved routes & trip history**
 - **Account, notifications, and settings**